ORNL-QCI/ExaTENSOR/GFC/README.md

    When storing objects in the container by value, only allocatable components of derived types are recursively cloned whereas the pointer components are just pointer associated.
-To change this default behavior, one can supply a user-defined generic copy constructor (see interfaces in gfc_base.F90).
+To change this default behavior, one can supply a user-defined non-member generic copy constructor (see interfaces in gfc_base.F90).
  # A GFC subcontainer is a container linked as a part of another container.
    As a consequence, its boundary elements may have outside links.
    In this case, the larger container will be called a composite container.